Plasma Cut Metal Art: Techniques, Tools, and Finishing Tips

 Optimal Travel Speed

-When you dial in ideal travel speed, your plasma cuts stay narrow, clean, and cool, minimizing heat input and warping.
+Dialing in ideal travel speed keeps your plasma cuts narrow, clean, and cool, minimizing heat input and warping.

-Make small travel speed adjustment moves and watch the cutting speed impact in the kerf: a crisp, straight plume with minimal dross means you’re on target.
-For 1/8 inch mild steel, start around 40–60 ipm; go faster on thinner sheet, slower on thicker plate.
+Make small adjustments and watch the kerf.
+A crisp, straight plume with minimal dross means you’re on target.
+For 1/8 inch mild steel, start around 40–60 ipm.
+Go faster on thinner sheet, slower on thicker plate.
+Hypertherm publishes free cut charts by material and thickness that take the guesswork out of starting settings.

 Test on scrap, iterate settings, then commit to your artwork.